ADBeta/MIDIPad/README.md

 * add a customizable config file to add more lighting controls. e.g.
 button count, lighting controls, lighting commands, default values etc
 * Add animation lighting controller and easy config methods
+* Create some methodology of changing how lights and keys are tirggered via config

 ## Changelog
 * 2.0.1 - Complete overhaul of systems and API calls.
 Finished some documentation.